-Cleaning the RIE or UP mould
+Cleaning the RIE or UP mold

 We recommend that you use a damp cloth to clean the RIE mold after every time you use it.
-It is important to keep it clean from wax so that you will not have wax or bacteria building up on the mold.
+It's important to keep it clean from wax so that you will not have wax or bacteria building up on the mold.

-If you no longer can clean the RIE mould using a damp cloth we recommend you to contact your hearing care professional for them to clean it.
-If desired, you can have your hearing care professional instruct you how to clean the RIE mould yourself.
+If you no longer can clean the RIE mold using a damp cloth we recommend you to contact your hearing care professional for them to clean it, using water and soap.
+If desired, you can have your hearing care professional instruct you how to clean the RIE mold yourself.